 Ole Miss vs. Louisville Women's Basketball Predictions & Picks - November 29

-Wednesday's game features the Louisville Cardinals (6-1) and the Ole Miss Rebels (6-1) squaring off at The Pavilion at Ole Miss in what is expected to be a tight matchup, with a projected 68-65 win for Louisville according to our computer prediction.
-Tipoff is at 9:15 PM ET on November 29.
+Wednesday's game between the Louisville Cardinals (6-1) and the Ole Miss Rebels (6-1) at The Pavilion at Ole Miss is expected to be a tight matchup, as our computer prediction projects a final score of 68-65, with Louisville coming out on top.
+Game time is at 9:15 PM ET on November 29.

-The Rebels are coming off of a 58-45 victory over Little Rock in their most recent game on Saturday.
+In their last outing on Saturday, the Rebels claimed a 58-45 victory against Little Rock.

-Last time out, the Rebels won on Saturday 58-45 over Little Rock.
-In their most recent matchup on Sunday, the Cardinals earned an 81-70 win over Gonzaga.
-Marquesha Davis recorded 11 points, six rebounds and one assist for the Rebels.
-In the Cardinals' win, Kiki Jefferson led the team with 21 points (adding four rebounds and five assists).
+In their most recent game on Saturday, the Rebels earned a 58-45 victory over Little Rock.
+The Cardinals head into this contest following an 81-70 victory over Gonzaga on Sunday.
+Marquesha Davis scored a team-high 11 points for the Rebels in the win.
+Kiki Jefferson scored 21 points in the Cardinals' victory, leading the team.

 Catch college basketball action all season long on Fubo!